 Learn more about the passionate leaders of our organization

-Carla Vargas Jasa is the President and Chief Executive Officer of Valley of the Sun United Way, which serves the more than 4.3M people of Maricopa County by fighting for kids, families and the neighborhoods where they live.
-Valley of the Sun United Way is the 3rd largest United Way in the nation with annual revenues in excess of $85M and is supported by 90,000 individual donors, 5,000 volunteers, 400 companies and hundreds of non-profits and schools.
-Under her leadership, United Way works to improve the lives of community members by focusing on systemic change efforts impacting kids and families in Maricopa County’s underserved communities.
+Carla Vargas Jasa is the President and Chief Executive Officer of Valley of the Sun United Way, which serves the more than 4.3M people of Maricopa County by uniting our community to support kids, families and the neighborhoods where they live.
+Valley of the Sun United Way is among the largest United Way in the nation and partners with 50,000 individual donors, volunteers and affinity group members, in addition to hundreds of companies, nonprofits and schools.

-Vargas Jasa joins Valley of the Sun United Way in June 2019 as the first female and Latina President.
-Prior to this role, she held several leadership roles for Orange County United Way, including Senior Vice President of Community Impact and Chief Operating Officer.
-The Orange County United Way serves a population of over 3 million people and is also among the largest in the United Way system.
+Vargas Jasa joined Valley of the Sun United Way in June 2019 as the first female and Latina President and CEO.
+Prior to this role, she held several leadership roles for Orange County United Way, including Chief Operating Officer, Senior Vice President of Community Impact and Vice President of Major Gifts.

-With Vargas Jasa’s leadership, that United Way launched FACE 2024, a 10-year strategic community impact plan driven by measurable community goals, which are tracked and reported in an annual Community Scorecard.
+With Vargas Jasa’s leadership, the Orange County United Way launched FACE 2024, a 10-year strategic community impact plan driven by measurable community goals, which are tracked and reported in an annual Community Scorecard.
 She also guided the launch of United to End Homelessness, a communitywide response to Orange County’s growing homelessness population which brought new and innovative public-private partnerships to that market.

-Vargas Jasa has a B.A. in Political Science from the University of California at Berkeley.
+Vargas Jasa earned a B.A. in Political Science from the University of California at Berkeley.
 In both 2015 and 2016, Vargas Jasa was recognized as a nominee for the Orange County Business Journal “Women in Business” Award and in 2012 received the OC Metro’s “40 Under 40” award.
-In her free time, Carla enjoys spending time with her husband and traveling to explore new wineries north and south of the border.
+In 2020, Vargas Jasa was recognized as a “2020 Leader of the Year” by the Arizona Capitol Times for Valley of the Sun United Way’s COVID-19 Response and Management efforts and was listed as one of the “Most Influential Women in Arizona Business” by AZ Big Media.
+In her free time, Carla enjoys spending time with her husband, hiking in the Arizona desert and exploring new wineries north and south of the border.